-As discussed in more detail in the section entitled "Executive Compensation - Potential Payments Upon Termination or Change in Control - Equity Award Plans" on page 65 of this proxy statement, since January 2006, all stock options and RSU and restricted stock awards have been made under our 2005 and 2015 Omnibus Incentive Plans.
-Under our Omnibus Incentive Plans, in the event of a change in control transaction pursuant to a merger agreement, outstanding stock options and restricted stock and RSU awards shall be continued, assumed or substituted if so provided in the merger agreement.
-If the merger agreement does not provide for continuation, assumption or substitution of equity awards, the vesting of outstanding options shall accelerate and the restrictions applicable to all restricted stock and RSU awards shall lapse.
+As discussed in more detail in the section entitled "Executive Compensation - Potential Payments Upon Termination or Change in Control - Equity Award Plans" on page 60 of this proxy statement, since January 2006, all stock options and RSU and restricted stock awards have been made under our 2005 and 2015 Omnibus Incentive Plans.
+Under our Omnibus Incentive Plans and the form of PSU awards, in the event of a change in control transaction pursuant to a merger agreement, outstanding stock options and restricted stock, RSU and PSU awards shall be continued, assumed or substituted if so provided in the merger agreement.
+In the case of PSUs, if the merger agreement provides for assumption, then the PSUs would convert to RSUs based on the target level of performance, provided that if the change in control occurs after the first full year of performance and the performance level is higher than the target level, the PSUs would convert to RSUs at such higher level.
+If the merger agreement does not provide for continuation, assumption or substitution of equity awards, the vesting of outstanding options shall accelerate, the restrictions applicable to all restricted stock and RSU awards shall lapse and PSUs will vest and be earned at the target level of performance, provided that if the change in control occurs after the first full year of performance and the performance level is higher than the target level, the PSUs would vest and be earned at such higher level.
 In addition, following any change in control, if an associate's employment is terminated without cause within one year following the change in control, vesting shall also accelerate.
 For executive officers with change in control agreements or who participate in our executive change in control severance plan, the protection period is extended to two years and vesting also accelerates in cases of termination by the executive for good reason.
-The Committee believes that these provisions provide our Board with appropriate flexibility to address the treatment of options and restricted stock and RSU awards in a merger or similar transaction that is approved by our Board, while providing appropriate protections to our executives and other associates in transactions which are not approved by our Board.
+The Committee believes that these provisions provide our Board with appropriate flexibility to address the treatment of options and restricted stock, RSU and PSU awards in a merger or similar transaction that is approved by our Board, while providing appropriate protections to our executives and other associates in transactions which are not approved by our Board.
 Because there is no acceleration of awards unless there is both a change in control and either the awards are terminated or the grantee's employment is terminated following the change in control, our outstanding equity awards are subject to "double trigger" accelerated vesting.